Antonio Cromartie: 2011

-The Jets re-signed Cromartie to a four-year, $32 million contract on August 1, 2011.
-In the home opener against the Dallas Cowboys on September 11, Cromartie gave up two touchdowns to Dez Bryant and Miles Austin but rebounded the following week intercepting two passes by Luke McCown.
-Cromartie was named the AFC Defensive Player of the Week for his performance against the Jaguars.
-In Week 3 against the Oakland Raiders, Cromartie committed four errant penalties for 46 total yards.
-He later fumbled a kickoff return which resulted in a turnover that led to a Raiders go-ahead touchdown.
+On September 18, 2011, Cromartie made three combined tackles (two solo), two pass deflections, and set a season-high with two interceptions on passes thrown by Luke McCown as the Jets defeated the Jacksonville Jaguars 32–3.
+His performance earned him the AFC Defensive Player of the Week for his performance against the Jaguars in Week 2.
+In Week 3, Cromartie set a season-high with nine combined tackles (six solo), but also committed four errant penalties for 46–yards and also fumbled a kickoff return which resulted in a turnover that led to a Raiders go-ahead touchdown during their 24–34 loss at the Oakland Raiders.
 He left the game in the second half and was transported to Eden Medical Center where he was diagnosed with bruised ribs and a pulmonary contusion.
+He started in all 16 games throughout the 2011 NFL season and finished with 45 combined tackles (36 solo), 12 pass deflections, and made four interceptions.